spotinst/help/src/docs/elastigroup/tutorials/amazon-eks/create-elastigroup-eks-cluster.md

 ### For existing EKS Clusters

-Select the ‘Join Existing EKS Cluster’ rubric from the Elastigroup use case creation page.
+Select the ‘Join Existing EKS Cluster' rubric from the Elastigroup use case creation page.
 Fill in the required details:

 - Elastigroup name
 - Select the AWS Region your EKS cluster resides in